tfennelly/jenkins-js-samples/step-02-nodeify/HOW-IT-WORKS.md

 });
 ```

-This silly little [CommonJS] module will just use jQuery (via [jquery-detached]) to remove the left side-panel.
+This silly little [CommonJS] module will just use jQuery to remove the left side-panel.
 Of
 course we could add more [CommonJS] modules in `src/main/js` and use them in our App.

 ## Add `gulpfile.js`